SOC-Monkey/phantom-operator/detections/detection_03_schtasks.md

 ### Purpose

-Detect creation or execution of scheduled tasks (schtasks.exe) for persistence.
+Detect the creation or execution of scheduled tasks (schtasks.exe) for persistence.

-Attackers will commonly created scheduled tasks to execute scripts at specific times to evade detetion or maintain persistence across reboots.
+Attackers that gain elevated access will commonly create scheduled tasks to execute scripts at specific times to evade detetion or maintain persistence across reboots.

 ---

 ### ATT&CK Mapping

-T1053.005 — Scheduled Task/Job: Scheduled Task
+T1053.005 - Scheduled Task/Job: Scheduled Task
-(Creation/use of Windows Scheduled Tasks for persistence.)

-T1543.003 — Create or Modify System Process: Windows Service (optional secondary) (If detection expands to task → service activity correlation.)

 ---